ultraflynn/javonical/README.md

 __"How does an object become eligible for garbage collection?"__
 __"There are several different garbage collection implementations, describe the one that you are most familiar with."__

-__"Describe how the memory organised within the JVM and how objects are moved around it"__
+__"Describe how the memory organised within the JVM and how objects are moved around inside it"__
 __"How can you ensure that an object is garbage collected immediately?"__
 Trick question, you can't.
 System.gc() will suggest to the JVM that it should run the garbage collection but it is under no obligation to actually do it.